Exterior Refectory Sign and Building

 Kamal Boulos

-Boulos has always believed that wine is an everyday beverage of moderation to be enjoyed with food in celebrating life.
-In 1981, a dream of building a world-class wine cellar with 12 bottles of wine in a metal locker culminated ten years later with a 17,000 bottle wine cellar and the only restaurant in Ohio to receive The Wine Spectator’s Grand Award.
-The Refectory is one of only 95 restaurants worldwide to receive this prestigious award.
-Guests of The Refectory enjoy the benefit of the great commitment and patience required for cellar wines to reach their peak.
+Kamal Boulos has always held a deep conviction that wine is not merely a beverage, but an everyday celebration of life, meant to be enjoyed in moderation alongside exquisite food.
+This belief, born from a modest beginning with just 12 bottles in a metal locker in 1981, blossomed into a magnificent dream.
+Ten years later, that dream culminated in a breathtaking 17,000-bottle wine cellar—a monumental achievement that led The Refectory to become the only restaurant in Ohio to receive The Wine Spectator’s Grand Award.
+Today, The Refectory proudly stands among an elite group of just 95 restaurants worldwide to be honored with this prestigious accolade.
+Guests of The Refectory are truly privileged to reap the benefits of the immense commitment and patient artistry required for these cellar wines to reach their absolute peak, offering an unparalleled tasting journey.

 The Executive Chef